-On a closed door THE JUSTICE OF THE PEACE was painted in black letters.
-The boy stopped before it, cleared his throat and pecked the girl on the crown of her head.
+im painted black letters, the boy stopped, cleared his throat and packed the girl on the head.
 He didn't appear nervous, just vulnerable, young - vulnerably young.
 The girl was taller than Myrtle had calculated, almost as tall as Myrtle, who had always carried herself well.
 Her mother had been short and dumpy, nervous and carping, always preaching to Myrtle about going to business school - learn to type and you've got it made.
-Myrtle had racked up skills through experience: waitressing as a car-hop on skates, gift-wrapping at Belks - she couldn't make a bow and couldn't even make the stick-on bows stick, and tucking flyers under windshield wipers in a windy parking lot for a traveling circus - they wouldn't let her even try the trapeze.
+Myrtle had racked up skills through experience: waitressing as a car-hop on skates, gifting-wrapping at Belks - she couldn't make a bow and couldn't even make the stick-on bows stick, and tucking flyers under windshield wipers in a windy parking lot for a traveling circus - they wouldn't let her even try the trapeze.
 She knew a lot about plays; movies, she could name off the top of her head.